Occupational Health and Safety

 Health and safety of our employees comes first among our company’s strategic sustainability priorities.
 The common and only goal of all our people and departments in charge of occupational safety is to attain zero occupational accidents and diseases.

-We implement “The 10 Golden Rules of Occupational Safety” we identified to prevent employee injuries across all our plants.
-There have not been any fatal accidents in any of our plants or subcontractors before and during the reporting period.
+We implement “The 10 Golden Rules of Occupational Safety” we identified to prevent employee injuries across all our sites.
+There have not been any fatal accidents in any of our sites or sub-contractors UpToDate.

-Kordsa Safety Health and Environment Policy which is applicable across all our plants, is updated every three years by Global OHSES (Occupational Health & Safety, Environment & Sustainability) Manager.
-This policy, which is approved by our CEO and including our commitments, is associated with the OHSAS 18001 Occupational Health and Safety Management System.
+Kordsa Occupational Health & Safety, Environment & Sustainability (OHSES) Policy, which is applicable across all our sites, is reviewed and updated every three years.
+This policy, which is approved by our CEO and including our commitments, is associated with the ISO 45001-2018 (former OHSAS 18001) Occupational Health and Safety Management System.

 All employees are responsible for their own and their fellow colleagues’ occupational safety.
 It is the CEO and the Chief Operating Officer, who bear the responsibility for occupational safety on behalf of the management.
-It is the Global OHSES Manager, who is responsible for the coordination.
-Each plant’s management is responsible for OHSES implementations at their locations.
+It is the Global SHE Manager, who is responsible for the coordination.
+Each site’s management is responsible for SHE implementations at their locations.
 Total number of employees at SHE Departments of our global sites is 35.

 Occupational safety targets range from strategic to individual and are evaluated by the Kordsa Performance Evaluation System.
-Occupational safety performance of each site is evaluated based on free injury hours, severity rate, frequency rate and PSRM (Process Safety and Risk Management) and OHSES leading indicators.
+Occupational safety performance of each site is evaluated based on free injury hours, severity rate, frequency rate, PSRM (Process Safety and Risk Management) and SHE’s leading indicators.

-Mechanisms used to monitor the effectiveness of the company’s management approach are; internal occupational safety inspections, external OHSAS 18001 and ISO 14001:2018 Management Systems certification audits, TPM SHE Pillar Committee and insurer audits, second-party occupational safety inspections across companies of Kordsa, and performance benchmarks between our own plants.
+Mechanisms used to monitor the effectiveness of the company’s management approach are; internal occupational safety inspections, external ISO 45001 and ISO 14001 Management Systems certification audits, TPM SHE Pillar Committee and insurer audits, second-party occupational safety inspections across companies of Kordsa, and performance benchmarks between our own sites.
 We issue monthly global OHS reports to communicate our performance.